alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 The ball breaks, to Bisgaard.
 For some reason, he's left surrounded by a series of five Forest players that have decided to dangerously press the ball high up to a wide area of the pitch.
-His only foil is the presence of the forward Peschisolido who has come deep.
+His only foil is the presence of the central striker Rasiak who has come deep.
 Bisgaard was never known for pace, rather guile and quick thinking.
-A one-two with Peschisolido, and Bisgaard is away, pace not a problem.
+A one-two with Rasiak who holds off a defender, and Bisgaard is away, pace not a problem.
 All five opposition players are left in his wake, on a different two-dimensional plane.

 One of the angles of the build-up has Bisgaard head on, running towards the camera.
 From the moment he first receives the ball, he's never